21f3002975/21f3002975.github.io/index.md

 | 3.
 Unordered without Replacement | No | No | Choosing 5 cards from a deck (e.g., poker hand) |
 | 4.
 Unordered with Replacement | Yes | No | Selecting 3 scoops of ice cream (order irrelevant) from 5 flavors |

+<br><br>

+---

+## A Short De-tour First

-Prior to getting into each coutjing problem and its solutions, let us take a quick detour and learn a powerful tool to solve coutning problems in general.
+Prior to getting into each counting problem and its solutions, let us take a quick detour and learn a powerful tool to solve counting problems in general.
 This is particularly useful in combinatorics.
 It is called the **Story Proof** !
-<br><br>

----

-## The Power of Story Proofs in Counting
+### The Power of Story Proofs in Counting

 When faced with a complex-looking combinatorial identity, it’s tempting to dive straight into algebra: expanding factorials, simplifying expressions, and trying to manipulate your way to a solution.
 But in combinatorics, there's a different, often more intuitive technique—**story proofs**, also known as **combinatorial arguments**.